-Drivers charged with speeding in Schenectady County should take the ticket to court.
-Be warned, however, that only about 5% of drivers were successful in beating a speeding ticket last year.
-However, with the help of a NY traffic ticket attorney, a driver has a good chance of successfully negotiating with prosecutors to reduce the charge, potentially lowering the fine, as well as avoiding points.
+If drivers in Schenectady County receive a speeding ticket, it is advisable to contest it in court.
+The success rate of beating a speeding ticket in 2021 was only 5%, but a New York traffic ticket attorney may be able to successfully negotiate with prosecutors to reduce the charge, potentially lowering the fine, as well as avoiding points.
 This, in turn, can prevent a hike in insurance rates and reduce the risk of a DRA fee.

 Schenectady County Geography and How It Relates to Traffic Tickets